drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 3.1 Subjective Ratings

-Figure 5 shows the SRRT~b~ statistics under experimental conditions.
-The Kruskal-Wallis test results revealed that the SRRT~b~ were significantly affected by barrier heights (*p*\<0.0001).
+Figure 5 shows the SRRT~b~ statistics for the experimental conditions.
+The Kruskal-Wallis test results reveal that the SRRT~b~ were significantly affected by barrier heights (*p*\<0.0001).
 The SRRT~b~ of the 5 cm condition (1.15±0.39) was significantly (*p*\<0.05) lower than that of the 10 cm condition (1.89±0.56).
 The latter was significantly (*p*\<0.05) lower than the SRRT~b~ of the 15 cm condition (2.48±0.62).
-The illumination condition, barrier type, and barrier color were all insignificant on SRRT~b~.
+Illumination, barrier type, and barrier color, however, all had an insignificant effect on SRRT~b~.

 Figure 5. here

-Figure 6 shows the SRRT~a~ results under experimental conditions.
+Figure 6 shows the SRRT~a~ results for the various experimental conditions.
 The SRRT~a~ was significantly (*p*\<0.0001) affected by barrier height.
 The SRRT~a~ of the 5 cm condition (1.43±0.71) was significantly (*p*\<0.05) lower than that of the 10 cm condition (2.05±0.74).
 The latter was significantly (*p*\<0.05) lower than the SRRT~a~ of the 15 cm condition (2.68±0.73).
-Illumination condition, barrier type, and barrier color were all insignificant on SRRT~a~.
+Illumination, barrier type, and barrier color, again however, all had an insignificant effect on SRRT~a~.

 Figure 6. here

-Figure 7 shows the GDR statistics under experimental conditions.
-The effects of GDR were significant (*p*\<0.0001) on barrier height.
+Figure 7 shows the GDR statistics under the various experimental conditions.
+The effect on GDR was significant (*p*\<0.0001) in the case of barrier height.
 The GDR of the 5cm condition (1.76±0.76) was significantly (*p*\<0.05) lower than that of the 10 cm condition (2.33±0.63).
-The latter was significantly (*p*\<0.05) lower than that the GDR of the 15 cm condition (2.89±0.66).
-The effects of illumination, type and color of barrier on GDR were all insignificant.
+The latter was significantly (*p*\<0.05) lower than the GDR of the 15 cm condition (2.89±0.66).
+The effects of illumination, type and color of barrier on GDR were all insignificant, however.

 Figure 7. here